List of South Park characters: Craig Tucker

 Craig Tucker, commonly characterized by his blue aviator or chullo hat and deep nasal monotone voice, is one of the more prominent members of the children's classroom.
 Craig dislikes the four main characters and rivals them in several episodes.
 Craig is a pragmatist and has no wish to become involved in any extraordinary adventures the other main characters on the show customarily experience.
 In the first several seasons, Craig has a habit of giving people the finger, a trait the show's official website attributes to his learning the behavior from his family, all of whom frequently use the gesture as well, most notably in the third season episode, "Tweek vs. Craig", in which his entire family take turns flipping each other off at the dinner table.
 This trait was used less throughout the show's runtime, and was last seen in the episode "Fun with Veal".
 Along with the rest of the characters, Craig moved to the fourth grade in "Fourth Grade".

 Despite his dislike of the main characters, particularly Cartman, he is often depicted as one of the boys who repeatedly join Cartman in his many schemes, at times serving as a right-hand man.
 Craig is also involved in a homosexual relationship with fellow fourth-grade student Tweek Tweak.
-In the Season 19 episode "Tweek x Craig", female students of Asian backgrounds started drawing homoerotic "yaoi" images of Craig and his classmate Tweek Tweak, depicting them as lovers, in contrast to their rival-like role in "Tweek vs. Craig".
+In the Season 19 episode "Tweek x Craig", female students of Asian backgrounds started drawing homoerotic "yaoi" images of Craig and Tweek, depicting them as lovers, in contrast to their rival-like role in "Tweek vs. Craig".
 Immediately, the two try to repudiate the rumors about them prompted by this.
 They eventually resolve to stage a public "break-up" to end the rumors.
 Though Tweek fears he cannot do this believably, Craig encourages him that he indeed can.
 However, Tweek goes too far by claiming that Craig is a manipulative cheater, which has the effect of ruining Craig's reputation with girls.
 During a later argument between the boys, Tweek reveals that Craig's encouragement gave him the confidence to believe in himself.
 Following the father-to-son talk between Craig and his father about how "you can't fight being gay", the two boys decide to continue their fake relationship, appeasing the town and maintaining their friendship.
 In later episodes however, such as the season 21 episode "Put It Down" and the video game The Fractured but Whole, they are shown to have become sincere romantic partners, calling each other "babe" and "honey" and holding hands regularly even when not around the townspeople.